ZachScroggins/fullstackexpense/README.md

 # fullstackexpense

-Full stack web app with the Expensify stack: Ubuntu PHP API Server, MySQL in place of Bedrock, React, SASS.
+Full stack expense tracker with the Expensify stack: Ubuntu PHP API Server, MySQL in place of Bedrock, React, SASS.